 The Stale Bread

-The foundational assumptions of an organization’s business model no longer pertain, but leaders continue to apply tried-and-true strategies in hopes that operational excellence will reinvigorate the business.
+The foundational assumptions of an organization’s business model no longer pertain, but leaders continue to apply tried-and-true strategies in hopes that operational excellence (i.e. doing the wrong thing better) will reinvigorate the business.